$2k$20,000$100K

 While these loans are typically more expensive than regular lenders, they do offer certain advantages for a borrower with poor credit.
 Some of these include:

 Loans made through these channels are approved quicker as there isn’t a hard credit check requirement.
 While conventional lenders require the borrower to come in and meet with loan officers, these loans can often be completed entirely online in a few hours.
-This makes it a convenient option for time-pressed consumers.
+Online lenders like these make it a convenient option for time-pressed consumers.

 Depending on the borrower’s needs and capacity to pay, they can potentially access large sums of money to buy a car.
 It is pertinent to remember though that the larger the principal, the larger the interest as well.